goodekat/WhoseEgg/README.md

 ## To do list for app

   - Overview page:
-      - Create and add video showing how to use the app
       - Add a link to Carlos’s paper (actual paper or ISU digital repository)
       - Clarify opening sentence and include upper Mississippi river basin
+      - Add text about where the data is collected and to be careful using it in other locations
+      - Create and add video showing how to use the app
   - Data input page:
       - Add visualizations of new data compared to training data
       - Look into research on data input in apps